jmalins/BattleBot-Control/README.md

  1. Download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
  2. Install the ESP8266 devtools add-on.
 Directions [here](http://www.instructables.com/id/Programming-the-ESP8266-12E-using-Arduino-software/?ALLSTEPS).
 TODO: include custom directions that also explain the quirks of getting to work on OS X, Linux.
  3. Install the ESP8266FS file system upload add-on.
 Directions [here](http://esp8266.github.io/Arduino/versions/2.3.0/doc/filesystem.html).
+ 4. Install the WebSockets for Arduino add-on.
+It can be found in the Library Manager as "WebSockets".
+GitHub page [here](https://github.com/Links2004/arduinoWebSockets).

 #### Loading the firmware: ####